piggy2009/DM-noreference/README.md

 color_filter.py is used to filter the 'cold' color and retain the 'warm' color in the underwater images.

 nethook.py is a package to modify the neural units, extracted from 'Gan dissection: Visualizing and understanding generative adversarial networks, ICLR, 2018'.
 Based on this package, visualize.py is used to find out which unit controls the 'red color'.
+(P.S: There are too many bugs to catch, please make yourself to use this code)

 P.S.
-The author is lazy again that he still doesn't want to write more information.
+The author is lazy again that he still doesn't want to write more information and catch bugs.